Skip to main content

 • One strategic decision to make this month

 Rules: Come with data, not opinions.
 Every statement backed by a number.
 Decisions made in the room, not deferred.
+Across my engagements, monthly reviews that follow this format recover $30-80K in pipeline value per quarter by catching stalled deals and misallocated spend early.

 Layer 3: Quarterly Revenue Planning (Half Day)